mplumejeau/UnlockMaker/README.md

 $ genhtml coverage.info --output-directory cmake-build-debug

-## Contributors
+## Important warning about images

+When using UnlockMaker software, before importing any image in a Unlock, please make sure to check the image is in the JPEG format.
+If not, you won't be able to generate a pdf with the complete card game at the end of your project, although the image would be rename as a jpeg in the repertories of your project.

+## Project context and contributors

-This project have been initialized by Dario Ergun, Louenn Fradet, Thomas Golitin, Yasser Miniya and Maxime Plumejeau.
+The creation of UnlockMaker software was a school project aiming to improve our skills in C progamming language.
+It was initialized by a team of 5 INSA Rennes students : Dario Ergun, Louenn Fradet, Thomas Golitin, Yasser Miniya and Maxime Plumejeau.
+Our supervisor for this project was Karol Desnos.